bebenlebricolo/events-manager/trunk/readme.txt

 * Fixed quick-action recurring/repeated links showing up for trashed posts
 * Fixed event status inconsistencies whilst trashing and untrashing repeated events
 * Fixed trashed event_status in EM_Event objects always reverting to 0 when loaded from DB
+* Fixed inability to unmark an event as all-day once clicked/saved for first time
+* Fixed calendar month formatting option not reflected in calendar
+* Fixed booking form for timeslots showing the time picker if the event is closed to bookings
+* Fixed repeating events template showing in the events list

 = 7.2.2.1 =
 * Fixed blank admin pages for some server setups (possibly PHP version)